|Acadia National Park, Bar Harbor ME|

 By the late 1800s, summer visitors began to arrive here in force, and it became obvious that this natural beauty needed to be protected.

 Founded as Lafayette National Park in 1919, renamed Acadia National Park in 1929, it was well along to its present size of over 30,000 acres (12,141 hectares) by the end of World War II.
-The park controls about half the land on the island; the other half is still in private hands.
+The park controls about half the land on the island; the other half is in private hands.

-Focal point of park activities, and the must-climb goal of nearly every visitor, is Cadillac Mountain, named in honor of Antoine Laumet de La Mothe, sieur de Cadillac.
+A focal point of park activities, and the must-climb goal of nearly every visitor, is Cadillac Mountain, named in honor of Antoine Laumet de La Mothe, sieur de Cadillac.
 At 1,530 feet (466 meters), the mountain's summit is the highest point on America's Atlantic coast.

 The Loop Road